curv3d/curv/docs/language/Grammar.rst

 Local variables: ``let definition in phrase``
   Define local variables over the phrase.
   The phrase can be an expression or statement.

-Local variables: ``phrase where definition``
-  An alternate syntax for defining local variables.